Although it’s important to understand where we do and don’t have power and privilege, it’s also important to learn about solidarity.

 Back to your characters.
 So because of eg: disablism, racism, sexism, transphobia, homophobia, biphobia (which we call oppressions) many many people can’t do things that other people can.
 Some people have more freedom to do things than others.
 This freedom to do things is known as agency (and this is really important when we talk about consent).
 Oppression happens all the time and at different levels.
 Government and policy.
 Media, social media, and culture.
 Employers, schools, universities etc. And from people around us.

 You will also notice that many people face more than one oppression at the same time.
-They interlock (it’s also known as intersectionality, but I like the term interlocking).
+They interlock (or intersect).
 So if someone is black, trans, and a woman they are oppressed by racism, transphobia, and sexism.
 Depending on the situations we are talking about they could all happen at the same time, one or two could happen at the same time.

 Have a look at your characters above, when do they experience not being able to do things?
 What does that tell you about how oppression works for them in various situations?